-In many transactions, goods or services are bundled together and sold at a lower price than the separate standalone selling prices of the items.
-These discounts can be a fixed amount that the customer receives for entering into the contract or a variable amount based on the customer meeting specific requirements.
+In many transactions, goods or services are bundled together and sold at a lower price than the respective standalone selling prices of the items.
+These discounts can be a variable amount based on the customer meeting specific requirements or a fixed amount that the customer receives for entering into the contract.

 In the March 2015 Transition Resource Group (TRG) meeting, the group established that variable discounts are primarily subject to the guidance on allocating variable consideration.
 The staff’s view is that ASC 606-10-32-41 establishes a hierarchy for allocating variable consideration such that any form of variable consideration, including variable discounts, is subject to the guidance on allocating variable consideration.
 If, under the variable consideration guidance, the variable discount does not meet the criteria necessary to be allocated to a specific performance obligation in the contract, then the discount is subject to the guidance on allocating discounts.
 A comprehensive discussion of the guidance on allocating variable consideration is available in Allocating Variable Consideration.

-Generally discounts are allocated to all of the performance obligations in the contract using the relative standalone selling price method, unless there is observable evidence that the discount relates to only one or more, but not all, of the performance obligations.
-The discount should be allocated to one or more, but not all of the performance obligations if the following criteria are met:
+Generally, discounts are allocated to all the performance obligations in the contract using the relative standalone selling price method unless there is observable evidence that the discount relates to only one or more, but not all, of the performance obligations.
+The discount should be allocated to one or more, but not all, of the performance obligations if the following criteria are met:

 - All goods or services are regularly sold separately or as part of bundles on a stand-alone basis.